nithyaramakrishnan/data-shield/tls-cert.md

     </tr>
     <tr>
         <td><code>&lt;chartname&gt;-ca-issuer</code></td>
-        <td>A self-signed <code>cert-manager</code> issuer that is used to generate the <code>datashield-enclaveos-ca</code> certificate authority that issues TLS certificates for the {{site.data.keyword.datashield_short}} components.</td>
+        <td>A self-signed <code>cert-manager</code> issuer that is used to generate the <code>datashield-enclaveos-ca</code> certificate authority that issues TLS certificates for the Data Shield components.</td>
     </tr>
     <tr>
         <td><code>&lt;chartname&gt;-issuer</code></td>
-        <td>The issuer of TLS certificates that are used in {{site.data.keyword.datashield_short}} components.
+        <td>The issuer of TLS certificates that are used in Data Shield components.
 The certificates are created by using the <code>datashield-enclaveos-ca</code> certificate authority.</td>
     </tr>
     <tr>
         <td><code>&lt;chartname&gt;-enclaveos-ca</code></td>
         <td>The <code>cert-manager</code> resource that is both a certificate and a private certificate authority.
-As a certificate authority, it issues TLS certificates to the {{site.data.keyword.datashield_short}} backend services.
+As a certificate authority, it issues TLS certificates to the Data Shield backend services.
 The certificate is mounted as a Kubernetes secret in various services, which then trusts clients if they have a certificate that is signed by <code>datashield-enclaveos-ca</code> CA.</td>
     </tr>
     <tr>
         <td><code>&lt;chartname&gt;-enclaveos-converter</code></td>